ValeP314/pp5-tangled-treasure/README.md

   *
 * Checkout:
   * The checkout page is updated fter adding or removing items several times.
+* Payments:
+  * Stripe was installed and payments were checked printing "intent" to prove that the form was submitted.
+  * I noticed when checking out that the email address for the confirmation email didn't come up on the checkout_success page.
+I checked the code and noticed that there was an interruption of the line occourred authomatically through the editor, set to authomatically format pasted content.
+The issue was easily rectified; another order was submitted and the email address appeared on screen.
+  * The order page was accessed from the admin page, and I made changes to multiple order to make sure that the total and the delivery charges would update correctly.
+Every attempt was successful.
 * Opening an item:
   *